 But before you open Tinder tonight, one of MacEwan’s profs suggests swiping with a little more caution — her research finds you are more likely to swipe right on a narcissist.

 “Narcissists tend to make more positive first impressions because their egoistic traits can be misperceived as high self-esteem, which is a socially valued quality,” explains Dr. Miranda Giacomin, assistant professor of psychology.

-Miranda studies how humans make first impressions, and the ways those impressions influence who we decide to vote for, befriend or date.
-In her recent research, Miranda asked a group of research subjects to fill out narcissism questionnaires, then submit screenshots of their Tinder profiles.
+Giacomin studies how humans make first impressions, and the ways those impressions influence who we decide to vote for, befriend or date.
+In her recent research, she asked a group of research subjects to fill out narcissism questionnaires, then submit screenshots of their Tinder profiles.

 “We tend to really like narcissists when we first encounter them.
 They’re often extroverted and we’re attracted to that confidence,” she explains.
 “So you might start dating someone, get invested, but then end up in an unsatisfying relationship.
 Downstream, narcissists are not good partners — they can be avoidant and uncaring.”

 With the rise of smartphones, social media and dating apps — all offering endless opportunities to post selfies and receive affirmation — it’s easy to condemn today’s younger generations for being more narcissistic than the ones that came before.
 But Giacomin has an alternate explanation.

 “I think there are just more ways for people to express narcissistic tendencies now.
 Before we never used to take pictures of ourselves and post them to get likes.
 There’s just more opportunity to engage in narcissistic behaviour.”